Skip to main content

 2. Responsibilities

-The Principal Investigator will ensure that personnel are made aware of the hazards associated with the infectious agent and that they receive training commensurate with their activities before commencing ABSL-2 experiments.
-In addition, personnel will comply with the safe work practices and procedures described within this Animal Biosafety Procedure.
+• Principal Investigator (PI): Ensure personnel are made aware of the hazards associated with the infectious agent and receive training commensurate with their activities before commencing ABSL-2 experiments.

 3. Administrative Controls

-• 3.1.1 Receive laboratory-specific training for safe manipulation of the infectious agent, symptoms associated with accidental exposure, and spill and exposure response procedures.
+• 3.1.1 Receive laboratory-specific training for safe manipulation of the infectious agent, symptoms associated with accidental exposure, and spill/exposure response procedures.

 • 3.1.2 Complete the ABSL-2 online training module and CARE training for handling rodents.